Saeedboushakra/eslint-plugin-007/README.md

   }
 ```
 ## Note
- maxlines is the number of max lines allowed for control statments.
-Value of maxlines must be greater than 0.
+ maxlines is the number of maximum lines allowed for control statments.
+The Value of maxlines must be greater than 0.